antonioortegajr/com-eng/Presentation/README.md

   ###### Description:
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   Amazon is a highly scalable and low cost service host.
-Through them, we are able to use an API Gateway as well as API that allows for the Frontend and Mobile application to be made to Restful standards which allows future developers to contribute along with current developers.
+Through them, we are able to use their API Gateway service that allows for the Frontend and Mobile application to use Restful standards which allows future developers to contribute along with current developers.

 2. #### Frontend:
   * Material Design